tituschewxj/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your TAPro.

-1. Open a command terminal, `cd` into the folder you downloaded the jar file in, and run the `java -jar TAPro.jar` command to launch the application.
+1. Open a command terminal, `cd` into the folder you downloaded the JAR file in, and run the `java -jar TAPro.jar` command to launch the application.

 <box type="info" light>